-#1: Yes, Oʻahu Is That Beautiful
+#1: Yes, Oahu Is That Beautiful

-Well, we’ve got news for you: It is.
 Between the island’s postcard-perfect white sand beaches, turquoise waters, majestic waterfalls, picturesque hikes, and serene forests, you’ll find jaw-dropping sights almost everywhere you go on Oʻahu.

-#2: Honolulu Is Hawaiʻi’s “Big City”
+#2: Honolulu Is Hawaii’s “Big City”

 If you’re a bit of a city person at heart, you’ll love all the cultural resources in Honolulu—including its burgeoning food and cocktail scene.
 And even if you’re not a city person, living on Oʻahu means you can duck in for a taste of city life every now and then, which can be a definite perk.

-#3: The Cost of Living Is Considerable
+#3: The Cost of Living Is High

-Living in paradise comes with a price, and Oʻahu is no different.
+Living in paradise comes with a price, and Oahu is no different.

-#4: Downsizing Is a Great Idea
+#4: Downsizing before Moving to Oahu Is a Great Idea

 And all that fancy, formal clothing?
-You won’t need it in Hawaiʻi.
+You won’t need it in Hawaii.
 For men, a nice aloha shirt and a pair of pants works for most occasions.
 For women, you’ll probably never need those heels again, although a nice wedge sandal might be welcome for a special meal out.

 #5: You’ll See Some Similarities…But Leave Your Expectations Behind